-- In cases where either the supplier or the penultimate party was responsible for the transfer of electricity from overseas to GB (e.g. booked on the interconnector or traded on the power exchanges) then the auditor must check the proof of GB supply evidence, as described in paragraphs 3.4 3.12 above. - In cases where the neither the supplier nor the penultimate party was responsible for the transfer of electricity from overseas to GB, the auditor should: - check this party's standard contracts (or the relevant clauses therein) and/or warranties to ensure they contain the necessary clauses relating to proof of supply, and
+- In cases where the neither the supplier nor the penultimate party was responsible for the transfer of electricity from overseas to GB, the auditor should: - check this party's standard contracts (or the relevant clauses therein) and/or warranties to ensure they contain the necessary clauses relating to proof of supply, and - provide Ofgem with the name and contact details of that party so that the chain can be followed up if required.
+Or request that party contacts Ofgem directly.